Why America Needs More Immigrants, Not Less

 Businesses in the US are scrambling to find the workers they need and Republican policies have exacerbated the problem.

-Labor economist Giovanni Peri, head of the economics department at the University of California, Davis explains that Trump's immigration policies have been "almost completely separated from the economic needs of the U.S. economy" and argues for a more open legal immigration system to benefit all Americans.
+Labor economist Giovanni Peri, head of the economics department at the University of California, Davis explained that Trump's immigration policies were "almost completely separated from the economic needs of the U.S. economy" and argues for a more open legal immigration system to benefit all Americans.

 Peri, Marketplace.org interview: "...In the last 20 years, the largest inflow of immigrants has been in highly technical, highly professional jobs.
 These group of workers is really needed for companies to grow because they are the one to introduce innovation [and] technological progress.
 They allow a company and a firm to expand to be more productive.
 And when they are hired, the firm will need other type of workers as well: managers, sales persons [and] accountants.
 So constraining that part could put definitely a big constraint there and slow down the growth of companies and of the whole economy.
 Also those type of jobs create good income, which is then reflected into higher demand for consumption in the United States, which further stimulates the economy and job creation [and] labor creation."